inpsyde/composer-asset-compiler/docs/010-Packages_Configuration_in_Root.md

 ## Defaults

-More often than not, when defining _Composer Assets Compiler_ configuration in the root package the configuration is the same for all packages.
+More often than not, when defining _Composer Assets Compiler_ configuration in the root package, the configuration is the same for all packages.
 That means we're going to have a lot of duplication.

 For example: